CVMI-Lab/HybridNeuralRendering/README.md

 ```

 ### Hybrid rendering + blur-handling module (learned degradation kernels)
 Instead of using pre-defined kernels, we also provide an efficient way to estimate degradation kernels from rendered and GT patches.
+Specifically, flattened rendering and GT patches are concatenated and fed into an MLP to predict the degradation kernel.
 ```Shell
 bash ./dev_scripts/w_scannet_etf/scene241_learnable.sh
 ```